Hypertrophic Scars: Causes, Prevention, and Effective Treatment Options

 Using moisturizers and occlusive dressings can help retain moisture in the skin, which is especially beneficial for itchy scars.
 Hydrating products like mineral oils, fatty acids, silicone oils, and wax esters can preserve skin moisture and soften the scar tissue.
 Ingredients like urea and lactic acid can also help condition and soften the skin, reducing abnormal scar tissue formation.

-How We Treat Hypertrophic Scars at Natalia Mejia Skin
+How We hypertrophic scar treatment at Natalia Mejia Skin

 We offer specialized treatments designed to reduce the appearance of hypertrophic scars by improving the scar's color and texture.
 Our approach includes:

-• Regenerative Cells: We combine needling with regenerative cell treatments to enhance the natural healing process and further improve the texture of the scar.
+Regenerative Cells: We combine needling with regenerative cell treatments to enhance the natural healing process and further improve the texture of the hypertrophic scar.

 We aim to provide a comprehensive, non-invasive approach to scar improvement, helping you feel confident in your skin again.